Some days call for something warm and comforting without too much thought, and mashed potatoes almost always feel like the answer.

 Step 1: Peel the potatoes and cut them into even cubes so they cook evenly.

-Step 6: Sprinkle paprika, garlic powder, salt, and pepper so the flavors sink in.
+Step 4: Sprinkle pepper, salt, and butter so the flavors sink in.

-Step 7: Heat the milk gently so it blends smoothly into the potatoes.
+Step 5: Add the milk gently so it blends smoothly into the potatoes.

-Serving: Scoop the potatoes into a warm bowl and add a small pat of butter on top.
-A sprinkle of herbs or cracked black pepper makes them even more inviting.
+Step 7: Scoop the potatoes into a warm bowl.
+A sprinkle of herbs makes them even more inviting.

 Million Dollar Mashed Potatoes Recipe